Who We Are – Our Story

 A Commitment to Community

 As a social enterprise, The Jean Collective reinvests all income back into our mission.
-Run entirely by volunteers, proceeds from our work and from the Jean Macdougall Fund for Women’s Empowerment fund impactful initiatives like the YMCA of Southwestern Ontario’s Young Women of Excellence
+Run entirely by volunteers, proceeds from our work and from the Jean Macdougall Fund for Women’s Empowerment fund impactful initiatives like the YMCA of Southwestern Ontario’s Young Women of Excellence.
+We also support the YWCA in St. Thomas.

-We are proud members of the Sarnia Lambton Chamber of Commerce and Pillar Non-Profit.
+We are proud members of the Sarnia Lambton Chamber of Commerce, the St. Thomas Chamber of Commerce and Pillar Non-Profit.
 Our growth reflects a shared commitment to fostering strong, inclusive leadership in our communities.

 Join Us